 Addiction recovery requires a series of steps of lifestyle renovation that require both dedication and determination.
 Anxiety, however, can take each or any of the necessary steps of lifestyle change and add onto them an enormous emotional burden.
-The range of worries that ensues can make one’s progress in recovery seem impossible, regardless of how much a person desires to recover.
+The range of worries that ensues can make one’s progress in recovery seem impossible, regardless of how much a person tries managing anxiety or desires to recover.

 The Anxiety and Depression Association of America explains that stress, which we all experience, is not the same as anxiety.
 Anxiety results from stress.
 Anxiety is a reaction of the human body to anticipated or experienced stress.
 Anxiety causes deep worry that is excessive, unfounded, and does not quickly go away.

 Anxiety can severely inhibit progress through treatment if it is not addressed alongside addiction.
 The symptoms of anxiety that have a detrimental effect on recovery include: